French Transition Words

-As you become a more advanced learner of French you will find yourself needing connecting words or linking words to help make your point and seamlessly transition from one sentence to another.
+As you become a more advanced learner of French you will find yourself needing French transition words or connecting words to help make your point and seamlessly transition from one sentence to another.
 These French connecting words will enrich your vocabulary, speaking, and writing skills.
+You can download a PDF of this lesson guide in my private French Grammar Library.

 SINONotherwise